Here’s my feedback on Patty’s, uh, little surprises, a section on samples, and the announcement for the winner of the Serge Sample Pack!

-There was some discussion in the comments section regarding where to get fragrance samples.
-Here’s my Two Cents, which you can skip if it’s not a topic that interests you:
+There was some discussion in the comments section regarding Where to get Perfume Samples.
+Here´s my Two Cents, which you can skip if it´s not a topic that interests you:

 When I was a nascent scent slut, I started lurking the fragrance blogs, reading about the different lines, trying to understand the categories and terminologies and export designations, and eventually it dawned on me that a lot of people were buying samples of the fragrances, not the whole bottle.
 Oh.
 Well, okay, that makes total sense.
-But … where?
+But Where to get Perfume Samples?

-eBay is a great place to start; Sellers on eBay have samples of rare, discontinued, vintage or non-export fragrances that you probably aren’t going to find anywhere else.
-You can buy samples using Buy It Now rather than bidding (FYI, in case bidding drives you crazy), plus a lot of them throw in freebies of other stuff.
-I like to order several scents from one house (The Different Co., L’Artisan) because that’s the way my mind works.
-This is also where I’ll violate the Blogger’s Code of Ethics (hah, yeah, right!) and point out that my blogmate Patty is a Professional Scent Slut who sells fabulous niche stuff on eBay, including sample sets of the really cool non-export Shiseidos I reviewed recently.
-There’s a link on the left side of our homepage or click here.
+This is also where I´ll violate the Blogger´s Code of Ethics (hah, yeah, right!) and point out that my blogmate Patty is a Professional Scent Slut who sells fabulous niche stuff , including sample sets of the really cool non-export Shiseidos I reviewed recently.
+There´s a link on the left side of our homepage or click here to go to Surrender to Chance.
 (And yeah, Flora, SL Tubereuse Criminelle should be illegal in the lower 48.
 A LOT of great stuff probably should be illegal.
-The DEA’s going to show up any day and take away my Jicky parfum and my Bal a Versailles.)
+The DEA´s going to show up any day and take away my Jicky parfum and my Bal a Versailles.)

 Where to start?
 Just start … anywhere.
 Pick something you’ve read about.
 Or sample your way through a particular line, if you’ve found one scent there that really appeals.
 Or pick a note you like (rose, incense, vetiver?) and sample some of those.